redis/docs/content/operate/rc/databases/delete-database.md

 1. To confirm your choice, use the **Delete database** button or the **Delete both** button if the delete subscription checkbox is selected.

-    {{<image filename="images/rc/button-database-delete.png" alt="The Delete database button is located in the Danger zone section of the database Configuration tab." >}}
+    {{<image filename="images/rc/button-database-delete.png" alt="The Delete database button is located in the Danger zone section of the database Configuration tab." >}} {{<image filename="images/rc/button-both-delete.png" alt="The Delete both button is located in the Danger zone section of the database Configuration tab." >}}

 When the operation completes, the database and its data are deleted.